brianwade1/actor_critic_quadcopter/README.md

 # Actor-Critic Reinforcement Learning Controller for a Quadcopter

 This project trains an Advantage Actor-Critic (A2C) reinforcement learning agent to control the motor speeds on a quadcopter in order to keep the quadcopter in a stable hover following a random angular acceleration perturbation between 0-3 degrees per second in each of the control axes: pitch, roll, and yaw.
 The A2C control replaces the traditional controllers (two proportional–integral–derivative (PID) controllers) used for stability and guidance.
 The A2C controller was able to correct the random acceleration and keep the quadcopter near the initial point for the three second duration of the simulation.
+This simulation uses a discrete action space so the agent does not have nuanced control and does not achieve a perfect hover.

 ---